 Master Tagalog Today Using Ling App!

 If you are interested in learning Tagalog, it doesn’t have to be difficult, expensive, or time-consuming.
-Wherever you are in the globe, you may study for free with Simya Solutions’ Ling App.
+Wherever you are in the globe, you may study for free with the Ling app.
 Then, using your mobile device, you may complete language lessons on the move.
 Gamified material, chatbots powered by artificial intelligence, and updated language courses produced by native speakers and language specialists are just some of the groundbreaking features that you can get from the inside.

 So, what are you waiting for?
 Challenge yourself today and discover 60+ languages with the Ling app!
 It’s available at the App Store or Play Store to try out now!